Faces of the Enchanter tragedy: Top bar owner, a builder, a handyman - and all dads

 Family and friends are devastated after their husbands, fathers and mates died on a charter fishing trip off North Cape.

 Among the victims are Richard Bright, 63, Mike Lovett, 72, and Mark Sanders, 43.
-The fifth and final missing body was found yesterday.
+A fourth victim has yet to be named and the fifth and final missing body was found yesterday.

 Bright was the publican at the Cambridge bar Group One Turf Bar and long-time friend Rick Williams caught up with him for a beer last Tuesday night just before he headed off for Mangōnui.
 He had also just seen Lovett who worked at his thoroughbred stud farm near Cambridge.